redhat-manufacturing/edge-lab-ansible/README.md

 EOF
 ```

-Set up the vault password:
+Set up the vault password, log in to the registry, and ensure that an SSH key is configured to sign in to git:

 ```
-echo 'the actual vault password' > /root/vault_pass.txt
+echo 'the actual vault password' > /root/vault_pass.txt podman login registry.jharmison.com  # a service account has been created that can pull from here, will be in vaulted secrets soon mkdir -p ~/.ssh cat << 'EOF' > ~/.ssh/id_rsa
+-----BEGIN OPENSSH PRIVATE KEY----- b3BlbnNzaC1rZXktdjEAAAAABG5vbmUAAAAEbm9uZQAAAAAAAAABAAACFwAAAAdzc2gtcn [...]  # put an actual SSH key here
+-----END OPENSSH PRIVATE KEY-----
+EOF
+chmod -R u=rwX,g=,o= ~/.ssh
 ```

-Run ansible-navigator with the config environment variable exported:
+Run ansible-navigator with the config and vault environment variables exported:

 ```
 export ANSIBLE_NAVIGATOR_CONFIG